Procedural Rules, 29 CFR Part 2700

 (b) Contents.
 The petition for assessment of penalty shall:

 (2) Include a short and plain statement of supporting reasons based on the criteria for penalty assessment set forth in section 110(i) of the Act, 30 U.S.C.
-820(i), unless a single penalty assessment has been proposed under 30 CFR 100.4.
+820(i).

 (3) State whether the citation or order has been contested pursuant to § 2700.20 and the docket number of any contest proceeding.